craig-m/mpcontainer/README.md

 #### 📦 Nginx

-[nginx](https://www.nginx.com/) web server is used for all static files.
-Hosts [bootstrap](https://getbootstrap.com/) + [jquery](https://jquery.com/) web framework files.
+[nginx](https://www.nginx.com/) web server is used for hosting static files.
+Hosts [bootstrap](https://getbootstrap.com/) + [jquery](https://jquery.com/) frameworks (installed with npm).
 This is the default haproxy backend.

+A Multi-stage build is done, npm is not included in the final image.

 #### 📦 admin-shell

-[ttyd](https://tsl0922.github.io/ttyd/) lets you a terminal in your browser.
-From [tmux](https://github.com/tmux/tmux) (a terminal multiplexer) I use [ncmpcpp](https://rybczak.net/ncmpcpp/) (an ncurses MPC client) to control the MPD server.
+[ttyd](https://tsl0922.github.io/ttyd/) lets you run a terminal in your browser.
+From [tmux](https://github.com/tmux/tmux) (a terminal multiplexer) you can use [ncmpcpp](https://rybczak.net/ncmpcpp/) (an ncurses MPC client) to control the MPD server.

-Access to this should be restricted on public deployments, that security is left to the user (don't just put this on the open internet).
-This shell is for trusted users.
+Access to this should be restricted on public deployments, this security is left to the user (don't just put this on the open internet).
+This web shell is for trusted users only.

 #### 📦 Python-App